Hill figure: UK

-While presumed to be of prehistoric origin, surviving examples may have been created only within the last four hundred years.
+While often presumed to be of prehistoric origin, surviving examples may have been created only within the last four hundred years.
 Of these giants only two survive: one near the village of Cerne Abbas, to the north of Dorchester, in Dorset and one at Wilmington, Long Man civil parish in the Wealden District of East Sussex.
-Examples located at Oxford, Cambridge, Litlington and on Plymouth Hoe can no longer be seen with the naked eye.
+Examples located at Oxford, Cambridge, Litlington, Clifton, Bristol, and on Plymouth Hoe can no longer be seen with the naked eye.

 The Osmington White Horse carries a rider (King George III) but is not considered an example of gigantotomy due to the name of the figure referring to the horse.

 Cerne Abbas Giant

 The Cerne Abbas Giant, also referred to as the "Rude Man" or the "Rude Giant", is a hill figure of a giant naked man 180 ft high, 167 ft wide.
 The figure is carved into the side of a steep hill, and is best viewed from the opposite side of the valley or from the air.
 The carving is formed by a trench 12 in wide, and about the same depth, which has been cut through grass and earth into the underlying chalk.
 In his right hand the giant holds a knobbled club 120 ft in length.

-Its history cannot be traced back further than the late 17th century, making an origin during the Celtic, Roman or even Early Medieval periods difficult to prove.
+Its documented history cannot be traced back further than the late 17th century, but was dated in 2020 to the 10th Century.
 Above and to the right of the Giant's head is an earthwork known as the "Trendle", or "Frying Pan".
-Medieval writings refer to this location as "Trendle Hill", but make no mention of the giant, leading to the conclusion that it was probably only carved about 400 years ago.
+Medieval writings refer to this location as "Trendle Hill", but make no mention of the giant, indicating it had become obscured at various points in its history.
 In contrast, the Uffington White Horse – an unquestionably prehistoric hill figure on the Berkshire Downs – was noticed and recorded by medieval authors.
 In 2021, a sediment analysis by the National Trust indicated an origin in the date range of 700 CE to 1100 CE, surprising historians who did not expect it to be medieval.

 In 2008, overgrowth forced a re-chalking of the giant, with 17 tonnes of new chalk being poured in and tamped down by hand.